-||the Institute of Bankers was established with 1000 members from all over the country and including members in foreign and colonial banks.
-By the end of the year we had 2,000 members!
+|The Institute of Bankers was established with 1,000 members from all over the country, as well as members in foreign and other overseas banks.
+By the end of the year we had 2,000 members.

-||we gained our Royal Charter and became the Chartered Institute of Bankers.
+|We gained our Royal Charter and became the Chartered Institute of Bankers.

-||we merged with the Chartered Building Societies’ Institute.
+|We merged with the Chartered Building Societies’ Institute.

-||we developed the first professional award linked to a university degree.
+|We developed the first professional award linked to a university degree.

-||our name was changed to the Institute of Financial Services (ifs), reflecting a broadening of our services; and the Certificate in Mortgage Advice and Practice (CeMAP) was introduced, the first qualification for UK mortgage professionals.
+|Our name was changed to the Institute of Financial Services (ifs), reflecting a broadening of our services.
+The Certificate in Mortgage Advice and Practice (CeMAP) was introduced – the first qualification for UK mortgage professionals.

-||the Institute of Financial Services became the first educational body in the sector to provide electronic assessment for its regulatory qualifications.
+|The Institute of Financial Services became the first educational body in the sector to provide electronic assessment for its regulatory qualifications.

-||members agreed proposals for changes to the organisation’s corporate governance and structure.
+|Members agreed proposals for changes to the organisation’s corporate governance and structure.
 Changes to the Royal Charter were approved by the Privy Council and the organisation was renamed the ifs School of Finance.

-||we gained Taught Degree - Awarding Powers (TDAP) and established full-time degree programmes at our City of London campus, as well as enhancing our professional qualifications and financial capability awards.
+|We gained Taught Degree Awarding Powers (TDAP) and established full-time degree programmes at our City of London campus.
+We also enhanced our professional qualifications and financial capability awards.

-||we were granted University College title and became ifs University College.
+|We were granted University College title and became ifs University College.
 Our university campus was opened at Lovat Lane in London for full-time students.

-||we changed our name to The London Institute of Banking & Finance and opened the Henry Grunfeld Library at our campus in Lovat Lane.
+|We changed our name to 'The London Institute of Banking & Finance' and opened the Henry Grunfeld Library at our campus in Lovat Lane.